© Bank of America Corporation. All rights reserved.

 Set up a grantor-retained annuity trust.
 Grantor-retained annuity trusts (GRATs), a popular technique for making tax-efficient gifts to beneficiaries, are especially attractive when interest rates are low.
 That’s because the IRS assumes the growth rate of assets placed in a GRAT will equal current Treasury interest rates.
 Any appreciation beyond that rate passes to beneficiaries federal gift-tax-free.
 Today, the assumed growth rate, or “hurdle rate,” for GRATs is an all-time low of 0.6%—meaning even a moderate return can result in a successful tax-free gift.

 A charitable lead annuity trust (CLAT) operates in much the same way, except in this case the annual payments go to a charity.
 When the trust terminates, any remaining assets go to the non-charitable beneficiaries.
 “CLATs are a great way to support charitable causes you care about and potentially transfer wealth to beneficiaries without any gift tax,” Hindman says.

 Make a family loan.
 If you’re looking to help a loved one with a loan, now may be a particularly good time.
-To avoid gift-tax issues, any lender (even a parent loaning money to a child) must charge a minimum interest rate established by the IRS, Hindman says, and that rate can be as low as 0.18% for loans made in June 2020.
+To avoid gift-tax issues, any lender (even a parent loaning money to a child) must charge a minimum interest rate established by the IRS, Hindman says, and that rate can be as low as 0.12% (short term, annual compounding).